 Metronidazole is given as follows:

 Adverse effects of metronidazole include nausea and headaches.
-Metronidazole and tinidizole should not be given to pregnant women.
+Metronidazole and tinidazole should not be given to pregnant women.
 Alcohol must be avoided because these drugs have a disulfiram-like effect.
-In terms of GI adverse effects, tinidazole is generally better tolerated than metronidazole.
+In terms of gastrointestinal adverse effects, tinidazole is generally better tolerated than metronidazole.

 Nitazoxanide is given orally for 3 days as follows:

-Metronidazole and tinidazole should not be given to pregnant women.
 The safety of nitazoxanide during pregnancy has not been assessed.
-If therapy cannot be delayed because of symptoms, the nonabsorbable aminoglycoside paromomycin (8 to 11 mg/kg po tid for 5 to 10 days) is an option.
+If therapy cannot be delayed because of symptoms, the nonabsorbable aminoglycoside paromomycin (8 to 11 mg/kg orally 3 times a day for 5 to 10 days) is an option if the benefit outweighs the risk.

 Water can be decontaminated by boiling.
 Giardia cysts resist routine levels of chlorination.
 Disinfection with iodine-containing compounds is variably effective and depends on the turbidity and temperature of the water and duration of treatment.
 Some handheld filtration devices can remove Giardia cysts from contaminated water, but the efficacy of various filter systems has not been fully assessed.